Table of contents

 Some debt consolidation methods, like balance transfer cards or personal loans, may have upfront fees, such as balance transfer fees or origination fees.
 Make sure to factor these into your decision.

-5. How long does it take to consolidate debt?
+6. How long does it take to see results?

 A: